separk-1/gns_sparc/README.md

 # GNS Training on Frontera

-This project focuses on training the **Graph Network Simulator (GNS)** on the **Frontera supercomputer** at TACC to model elastic-plastic interactions between solids and granular media.
+This project focuses on training the **Graph Network Simulator (GNS)** on the **Frontera supercomputer** at TACC to model interactions between elastic solids and granular media.

 ---